GBeuneker/Geared.Games/_posts/2016-08-29-old-man's-sky.md

     title: No Man's Sky
 ---

-A classic rendition of No Man's Sky.
+A classic rendition of No Man's Sky using oldschool Atari 2600 graphics and control schemes.
 <!--content-->
 ![alt text]({{site.baseurl}}{{page.images[0].url}} "{{page.images[0].alt}}")